 He felt the sting of vomit in his throat as he glanced at the writhing fish that had just been handed to him—a huge Pacific halibut.
-One hand around the pectoral, the other coiling around a grossly distended abdomen, viscera shifting like a bag of Penne in cheese sauce as fingers tightened, scales going pinecone with bloat.
+One hand around the pectoral, the other coiling around a grossly distended abdomen, viscera shifting like a steamed bag of broccoli in butter sauce as fingers tightened, scales going pinecone with bloat.
 At first Jake thought it was gravid with roe, maybe an air engorged swim bladder.
 But looking closer he could see that it was something more.
 With hideously swollen eyes and an angry red sore stamped on its flank, Jake realized the fish was sick.
-An infection, maybe cancer.
+Maybe it had cancer.

 Shit, he wailed in his mind.

 Show no fear, he thought biting back nausea.
 I have a mission to complete, reminding himself; I can’t blow my cover.
 No self-respecting fisherman would be afraid to bite into the fish, even if it had just been freshly yanked from the sea, dreadfully malformed and wiggling like a worm cut for bait.
 Grotesque as it all was—not to mention the fact that the act would kill an innocent animal, the very critter and its kin Jake was here to try and protect—like the fish, there was simply no way to squirm out of this situation.
 Sacrifices, he knew, sometimes had to be made.

 A hand clapped down on his back, bony fingers kneading his shoulder.
 “Let’s go, Jake Chee-eezburger,” a voice said, rewiring his last name with an insulting suffix.
 “This is your moment to be the man.
 You know what to do!”